 The Alumni Network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
-Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as SAP in South Africa), and in support agencies (such as Chamber of Commerce in India), to name a few of the places where graduates currently work.
+Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as PwC and SAP), and in support agencies (such as Chamber of Commerce), to name a few.

 The programme promotes critical thinking and helps you develop into a responsible future leader - whether you choose a role within an organisation, start your own business, or continue your academic career.